The Dauntless Battalion: History

-On February 7, 1920, Sousa was awarded an honorary doctorate by the Pennsylvania Military College in Chester, Pennsylvania alongside U.S. Senator from Ohio, and soon to be U.S. President, Warren G. Harding.
+On February 7, 1920, Sousa was awarded an honorary Doctor of Music degree by the Pennsylvania Military College in Chester, Pennsylvania alongside U.S. Senator from Ohio, and soon to be U.S. President, Warren G. Harding.

 In the words of music historian Paul E. Bierley, Sousa decided to salute the "cadets in his own inimitable way, by composing a march in their honor."
-As U.S. Marine Band director Col. Jason K. Fettig described, he produced a "brilliant new march," and dedicated it to "the commanding officer and students and faculty of the college."
+As U.S. Marine Band director Col. Jason K. Fettig described in 2021, he produced a "brilliant new march," and dedicated it to "the commanding officer and students and faculty of the college."

-He dedicated the band score: “To Col. Hyatt, the Faculty and Cadets of the Pennsylvania Military College,” and entitled it “The Pennsylvania Military College March.”
-There is also an orchestral score, "presumably made later," which is entitled “The Pennsylvania Military March.”
-"By the time the march was published," however, Sousa had given it "the more colorful title" and his "publisher agreed."
+Sousa dedicated the band score: “To Col. (Charles E.) Hyatt, the Faculty and Cadets of the Pennsylvania Military College,” and entitled it “The Pennsylvania Military College March.”
+There is also an orchestral score entitled “The Pennsylvania Military March.”
+"By the time the march was published," in the words of Fettig, Sousa had given it "the more colorful title" and his "publisher agreed."
 The march has also been arranged by Andrew Glover and published by the Theodore Presser Company.
 Victor Records released the piece as a 78 rpm record in 1923, performed by Sousa's Band.